choria-io/website/docs/content/concepts/cli/_index.md

 This will run Puppet on all CentOS machines

-Additionally Choria includes a discovery plugin that can communicate directly with PuppetDB for you so you do not need to learn PQL.
+Additionally, Choria includes a discovery plugin that can communicate directly with PuppetDB for you so you do not need to learn PQL.
 Read about this plugin in the Optional Configuration section.